Have you heard of Total Worker Health? If you haven’t, here's an introduction.

 The workbook delivers self-assessment worksheets to evaluate a business’s current policies, programs or practices in each of the five areas.
 Then, it walks through the creation of an action plan to further integrate Total Worker Health and worker well-being into the workplace.

-The new workbook provides an update to NIOSH’s original guide for Total Worker Health.
+The new workbook provides an update to NIOSH’s original guide.
 The earlier publication, “Essential Elements of Effective Workplace Programs and Policies for Improving Worker Health and Wellbeing ,” offered a framework for designing, implementing and evaluating an effective workplace program that would both protect employees and promote injury prevention.